Fuel cell-based powertrain for aircraft 1.5+ MW

 Investigation of the individual core components (fuel cells, liquid hydrogen tank, battery and electric motor) and their interconnection in a ground-based test environment

-To demonstrate the upscaling to 1.5 MW, DLR is building a unique test environment with several industrial partners as part of the BALIS project (fuel cell-based powertrain for aircraft 1.5+ MW), which comprises the core components consisting of a fuel cell system, a tank for liquid hydrogen, a drive unit and a battery as well as the control and regulation technology including the associated infrastructure (see Figure 1).
+To demonstrate this upscaling to 1.5 MW, DLR has built a unique test environment with several industrial partners as part of the BALIS project (fuel cell-based powertrain for aircraft 1.5+ MW).
+The core components consist of a fuel cell system, a tank for liquid hydrogen, a high-performance electric motor, a battery and the control and regulation technology, including the associated infrastructure (see Figure 1).
 The components can be operated and tested both individually and in combination via a switching matrix.
 This makes it possible to simulate and analyse any load cases for an aircraft for each component and the overall system.

 An exemplary load profile is shown in Figure 2.
 Here, the movement to the runway is first simulated at a low speed.
 During the subsequent take-off phase, the maximum system power is called up for 10 minutes.
 The aircraft then climbs to the desired cruising altitude within 20 minutes at a high power of 1.2 MW, which is then maintained for 60 minutes at medium power.

-The test environment, funded by the Federal Ministry of Transport and Digital Infrastructure (BMVI) with 26 million euros, is being set up in several modular containers on the Empfingen Innovation Campus near Stuttgart.
-Coordinated by DLR, an industrial system partner is setting up the necessary measurement and testing infrastructure.
-The flight-relevant core components will be developed in collaboration with several technology partners and integrated into the test environment.
-Construction is scheduled to begin in October 2021 and the entire system will be demonstrated by the end of the project in June 2023.
+The test environment, funded by the Federal Ministry of Transport and Digital Infrastructure (BMVI) with 26 million euros, is being set up in several modular containers on the Innovation Campus Empfingen near Stuttgart.
+Coordinated by DLR, the industrial system developer AVL has set up the necessary measurement and testing infrastructure.
+The flight-relevant core components have been developed in collaboration with several technology partners and integrated into the test environment.
+Construction began in October 2021 and the entire system was demonstrated until the end of the project in June 2023.

 Loading